 What Is Professional Counseling?

 Generally speaking, professional counselors are people who help guide and advise clients through many different areas of life.
-The job specifics vary based on the demographics of the people being counseled, but a counselor is always tasked with being the voice of reason and expertise.
+The job specifics vary based on the demographics of the people being counseled, but a counselor is always tasked with being a collaborator with clients to identify goals and solutions to problems which create challenges.
 For example, some counselors work in schools with children, while others focus on resolving conflicts within relationships.

 The options for a career in counseling are flexible and vary depending on the demographic students would like to work with and their ideal work environments.

 One option is a mental health counselor.
 These counselors are experts on a wide array of issues such as anxiety, grief, trauma, substance abuse and even phobias, and they generally work with clients dealing with mental health issues or experiencing distress.
-These counselors help promote mental health and offer advice for how to deal with problems.
+These counselors help promote mental health and help to find solutions for how to deal with challenges.
 Mental health counselors may also work as a part of an individual’s treatment team.

-Other professional options include school or student counseling where counselors are responsible for working with children, adolescents, or young adults.
-Career counselors help people find what type of position they might like or what education options might set them on the right career path.
+Other professional options include school or guidance counseling where counselors are responsible for working with children, adolescents, or young adults addressing emotional, behavioral, academic and mental challenges.

 Some counselors work as advocates in the workplace to ensure injured employees are able to rejoin their companies, and rehabilitation counselors specialize in working with anyone who has a disability who might need someone to help them remain as independent as possible.
 Others might help those who have experienced traumatic events to deal with the issue and assist during times of crisis in one-on-one or group therapy settings.